 Best Known For

 American singer-songwriter Paul Simon is an influential figure in American rock music.
-He is best known for his long-running success as a musician.
+He is known for his work as part of the duo Simon & Garfunkel, and for his long-running success as a musician.

 Think you know about Biography?